Jamesreinhardt222/comm-documentation-assignment/docs/Slack_invitation.md

 <br />
 <br />

-4. Click on the green "done" button.
+4.Click on the green "done" button.

 Congratulations!
 Now you can wait for people to join your workspace.